nodrogluap/OpenDBA/README.md

 ## Writing FAST5 data

 Given a *single* multi-FAST5 OpenDBA will now write the cluster sequence averages (including singletons verbatim) to ```outputprefix.avg.fast5```.
 This file can then be used as input for basecalling (has been tested with ONT's guppy).
 Particularly for direct RNA this can be useful, as single read basecall quality is still fairly poor.
-Averaging multiple sequences at the raw signal level can increase the accura=cy of the basecalling as a kind of denoising step.
+Averaging multiple sequences at the raw signal level can increase the accuracy of the basecalling as a kind of denoising step.
 For the moment, of you have multiple FAST5 files you'd like to average at the raw signal level, this must be done as a preprocessing step before you use OpenDBA.

 ## Common Problems &amp; Solutions